 4. Give full visibility of warehouse operations

 A good perpetual inventory system will be able to track exactly what happens to your stock when it is picked, and by whom.
-This means you can optimize your warehouse processes and make sure everything is working as it should.
+This means you can optimise your warehouse processes and make sure everything is working as it should.

 5. Give real-time data collection